iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 #### Anomaly Detection and Visualization

-The output of the loss function clearly shows an increase in the anomaly score at the very same timestamps corresponding to the issues we visually detected in the heatmap from the previous chapter.
+The output of the loss function (i.e. the loss value over the historical measurements) clearly shows an increase in the anomaly score at the very same timestamps corresponding to the events we had already visually detected in the heatmap from the previous chapter.
 However, the key advantage here is that this anomaly detection is done without needing to visually inspect a heatmap or to manually set individual thresholds for each frequency bin.

 In addition, the level of the anomaly score will gain us useful insight in the stability of the anomaly, and give a good estimate about the rate in which the machine is deviating from that operating point (i.e. how fast an intervention must be planned)